-801 Concepts and Issues in Planning and Development Fall, Summer.
+801 Concepts and Issues in Planning and Development Fall.
 4(4-0) Urban and regional planning and development.
 History of the planning profession.
 Current urban issues and planning approaches.
 814 Applied Research Methods for Planning and Development Spring.
 4(3-2) RB: UP 801 Techniques in urban and regional planning analysis.
 Forecasting models.
-Methods of urban project evaluation 823 Urban Land Management and the Environment Fall.
+Methods of urban project evaluation.
+UP-Urban Planning 823 Urban Land Management and the Environment Fall.
 3(3-0) RB: UP 801 or concurrently Concepts, principles, tools, and techniques of urban and regional land management.
 Land use planning, public facilities, infrastructure location, and environmental sensitivity in land management.
-824 Geographic Information Systems and Design Tools for Planning Spring.
+824 Geographic Information Systems and Design Tools for Planning Fall, Spring.
 3(0-3) R: Open to graduate students in the Master in Urban and Regional Planning or approval of school.
 Introduction to geographic information systems and its applicability to planning.
 Methods and techniques for analyzing land use and planning issues.
-844 Planning Theory and Ethics Spring.
+844 Planning Theory and Ethics Fall.
 3(3-0) RB: UP 801 The planning and development process.
 Decision making in a political context.
 Professional ethics and practice.
 Gender, class, race and ethnicity in relationship to planning and development.
-854 Economics of Planning and Development Spring.
+854 Economics of Planning and Development Fall.
 4(4-0) RB: UP 801 Physical urban environment and local economic development.

-855 Urban Sustainability and Climate Change Spring of odd years.
+855 Urban Sustainability and Climate Change Fall of even years.
 3(3-0) R: Open to master's students in the Master in Urban and Regional Planning or approval of school.
 Not open to students with credit in UP 455.
-Urban sustainability in the context of the global climate change, tools for sustainability planning, adaptation to climate change, risk and vulnerability in different climate zones 865 Planning and Development Law Fall.
+Urban sustainability in the context of the global cli- Urban sustainability in the context of the global climate change, tools for sustainability planning, adaptation to climate change, risk and vulnerability in different climate zones 865 Planning and Development Law Spring.
 3(3-0) RB: UP 801 Constitutional and statutory bases for planning and development.
 Effects of case law on design, administration, and implementation of regulations.
-888 The Sustainable and Climate Resilient City Fall of odd years.
-3(3-0) R: Open to graduate students in the Master in Urban and Regional Planning or approval of school.
-Not open to students with credit in UP 488.
-Characteristics of sustainable and resilient cities, comparative analysis, international perspective, cutting-edge multidisciplinary research in sustainability and urban places.
 889 Master's Research Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
 R: Open to master's students in the Master in Urban and Regional Planning.
 Approval of school.
 Supervised individual research for Plan B master's.